top of page

 2. After five minutes, look at the VIA strengths image (see above) and identify where you have demonstrated one of the VIA character strengths in your journaling.
 Underline the words that show this and write the strength in the spare line above it.

-Focusing on where you bring strengths to your work could help you change your self-perception over time, and from positive self-regard, amazing opportunities come!
+Focusing on how you bring your strengths to your work could help you change your self-perception over time, and, with positive self-regard, amazing opportunities can arise!

 FREE morning journal download for ADHD

-Strengths-based journaling works because it leverages psychology that promotes personal growth and wellbeing.
+Strengths-based journaling works because it leverages psychological principles that promote personal growth and wellbeing.
 Here are some benefits of using it:

 1. It focuses on strengths by allowing you to concentrate on what you do well rather than fixing your weaknesses, giving you the confidence to face challenges head-on.

-2. Focusing on positive aspects such as strengths and achievements rewires the brain for a more optimistic outlook, reducing negative bias and reframing negative thoughts into constructive thoughts.
+2. Focusing on positive aspects, such as strengths and achievements, rewires the brain for a more optimistic outlook, reducing negative bias and reframing negative thoughts as constructive ones.

-3. Acknowledging your strengths and success can reinforce your belief in yourself, boost your confidence, and motivate you to move forward.
+3. Acknowledging your strengths and successes can reinforce your self-belief, boost your confidence, and motivate you to move forward.

 4. It naturally boosts positive emotions like gratitude and contentment, improving overall well-being and mitigating stress.